Veeresh-1316/CS232_project/README.md

 In addition to this, we also compared the effect and efficiency of numerous LLC cache replacement policies like LRU, LFU, DRRIP, and SHIP, and analysed their impact on certain Graph workloads such as Page Rank(PR), Breadth First Search(BFS) and Single-Source-Shortest-Path(SSSP) algorithms.

-We have created 3 Champsim folders containing the 3 policies implemented, and they can be run with any traces.
+We have created 3 Champsim folders containing the 3 policies implemented inside the master Champsim folder, and they can be run with any traces as suited. <br>
-There's a master folder call Champsim that has all the requird files: just replace the champsim folder inside this master folder with the
+Inside the master Champsim folder, you can choose the folder corresponding to the cache hierarchy which you want to implement, and run the following commands: <br>
+  ./build_champsim.sh bimodal no no no no <replacement_policy_of_your_choice> 1 <br>
+  ./run_champsim.sh bimodal-no-no-no-no-<replacement_policy>-1core <warmup_instructions_M> <simulation_instructions_M> <trace_file> <br>

-The commands to obtain the results for a particular trace The result folder contains the excel showing the IPC values of the different runs and traces for these 3 hierarchies.
+The result folder contains the excel showing the IPC values of the different runs and traces for these 3 hierarchies.

 # Hierarchy effects